-As Director of Graduate Programs (DGP), Dr. Kornegay is responsible for the administration of Department’s Graduate Program under the advisement and direction of the Department Head, Graduate Admissions Committee, and the Graduate Faculty.
+As Director of Graduate Programs (DGP), Dr. Kornegay was responsible for the administration of Department’s Graduate Program under the advisement and direction of the Department Head, Graduate Admissions Committee, and the Graduate Faculty.
 The role of the DGP is to manage the graduate program and its financial resources in support of the teaching, research, and extension functions of the Department.
 To do so, the Graduate Program needs to attract, recruit, enroll, and graduate highly qualified students.

 - HS 433/533 Public Garden Administration